How to Invest in Databricks in 2025

 c) Invest in Databricks' publicly traded investors

-In all, Databricks has raised over $4 billion from 53 investors over 12 rounds.
+Including its most recent funding, Databricks has raised over $14 billion* from 92 investors over 14 rounds.

 While the vast majority of these investors are private equity firms and venture capitalists, there are a handful of publicly traded companies that own stakes in Databricks.